Kano Fujihira: Biography

 On November 6, 2022, Fujihira and the rest of her girl group made their major label debut with Avex Trax when their digital single "Miraizu" (未来図) was released.
 The song was featured as the theme song for the television drama adaptation of the manga If My Favorite Pop Idol Made It to the Budokan, I Would Die, which was broadcast from October to December 2022.
 On May 12, 2023, the film adaptation of the manga was released with @onefive's "Chance" as its theme song.
 Fujihira and the other members of @onefive were cast in both live-action adaptations as members of the fictional idol group ChamJam, with Fujihira playing the role of Maki Hakata.
 Her vocals as ChamJam were included on the second disc of the two-disc album I Live For You (きみのために生きてる, Kimi no Tame ni Ikiteru), released by Pony Canyon on May 10, 2023.

 In November 2023, Fujihira began modeling for Amazon Fashion Japan, as @onefive had been selected to be its Generation Z Leader.

 Fujihira released her second album with @onefive, titled Classy Crush, on April 17, 2024.
 She noted that the opportunity to improvise a section of the choreography for "Justice Day" with the other members challenged her to grow as a performer.

 She co-wrote the song "Hanamichi" for @onefive's first EP, More Than Kawaii, which was released on March 26, 2025.
 She also participated as an assistant in the process of choreographing "Sit Down Please".

-In April 2025, she was cast in the stage play Fuyū no Ichigo.
+In April 2025, she was cast in the stage play Fuyū no Ichigo as Nozomi.
 It was performed from May 29 to June 1, 2025, at the Senbonzakura Hall in Tokyo.

+In December 2025, she assisted @onefive member Yoshida with creating new choreography for a jazzy version of their song "ChocoLove".

+In February 2026, it was announced that Fujihira had been cast as Aiai in the stage play Gyakuten Manrui Sayonara, Mata Ne., which was performed from April 8 to 12, 2026, at the Big Tree Theater in Ikebukuro.

+She appeared on the variety show Potsun to Ikkenya on June 14, 2026, broadcast on ABC TV.

 Personal life

 Fujihira is left-handed.
+She was in the dance club in high school.
 She studied dance at Nihon Kogakuin College, along with English as a foreign language.
 Her father was a firefighter.
 She has an older brother.
+Her influences include Morning Musume and Blackpink.
+Her role model is Moa Kikuchi.